Hope through the Gospel

-THE VISION OF BCA IS TO PROVIDE HOPE for orphans and impoverished children through the gospel of Jesus Christ (James 1:27).
+THE MISSION OF BCA IS TO PROVIDE HOPE for orphans and impoverished children through the gospel of Jesus Christ (James 1:27).
 We are committed to feeding, educating and helping to provide for the basic needs of the poor.

 THE GOAL OF BCA IS TO TRANSFORM the lives of orphans and the poor through the preaching of the gospel (I Cor.
 15:1-4).
 We are committed to implementing a rigorous Christian schooling program so that children will be equipped for their future vocations and a life in submission to the gospel (Deut.
 6:4-9).

-MATTEW 28:18-20 TELLS US THAT we are to take the gospel to the nations.
-Zambians have a great need in the villages to hear with clarity the gospel.
-BCA is partnering with several churches to help them plant healthy churches for the children of BCA schools along with their families/caregivers in their communities.
+MATTHEW 28:18-20 TELLS US THAT we are to take the gospel to the nations.
+BCA partners with several churches to help them plant healthy churches for the children of BCA schools along with their families/caregivers in their communities.
 Paul in Ephesians 4 encourages spiritual growth among believers so that “as a result, we are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of men, by craftiness in deceitful scheming.”

 WE SEEK TO BUILD RELATIONSHIPS with parents, caregivers, and community members in order to share the gospel.
 BCA exists to bring glory to God.
 Our heart is for whole communities to be transformed by the gospel of Jesus Christ.
 The Apostle Paul says in Romans, “God’s kindness is meant to lead you to repentance.”
 We want BCA to echo these words of Paul throughout Africa.

 You can see our Statement of Faith here.

 IN 2004 VICTOR CHIBANGULA WAS STUDYING for a Master of Divinity at Midwestern Baptist Theological Seminary in Kansas City, Missouri.
 There he met Martin Winslow in a Hebrew class.
 A friendship was born and Martin committed to supporting Victor's church planting ministry in Zambia.
 After graduation in 2005, Victor and his family traveled back to Zambia to plant healthy churches and Martin moved to West Plains, MO.